roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/connecting-to-chirpstack/chirpstack-otaa.md

   figure-number="4"
   caption="Chirpstack OTAA Set Application Key"
 />
-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: The Application EUI which will be set into RAK4600 LPWAN Evaluation Board as “app_eui” is not necessary for ChirpStack, and you can set it to any value with a correct format.
+ The Application EUI which will be set into RAK4600 LPWAN Evaluation Board as “app_eui” is not necessary for ChirpStack, and you can set it to any value with a correct format.
 :::

 5. Configure RAK4600 LPWAN Evaluation Board by using the available AT Commands found in this [section](configuring-using-at-commands).
 Connect your RAK4600 LPWAN Evaluation Board in your Windows Machine.

 6. Power it **ON** and open **RAK Serial Port Tool** on your PC as instructed [here](interfacing).

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: The default join mode is **OTAA**, the default class is **Class A** and the default region is **EU868**.
+ The default join mode is **OTAA**, the default class is **Class A** and the default region is **EU868**.
 :::

 7. If the **join mode** is not in OTAA, just set the LoRa® join mode to **OTAA** as follows: